 Hang a heavy mirror if you want your room to appear larger than it is.
 A large and heavy mirror hanging at your wall will not only make your room seemingly more spacious but it also serves as a light reflector convenient for rooms with small windows.

 Step 1 - Examine the Mirror

 Examine the heavy mirror and determine if it has a frame.
-Make sure that the screw eyes on the frame are firmly secure.
+Make sure the screw eyes on the frame are firmly secure.
 Check the picture wire if it is firmly twisted at the screw eyes.

 Step 2 - Position the Mirror

 Step 3 - Locate the Studs

-If there is no stud behind your 2 marked spots, you can either reposition your heavy mirror location until you find a stud underneath your marked spots or use toggle bolts.
+If there is no stud behind your two marked spots, you can either reposition your heavy mirror location until you find a stud underneath your marked spots or use toggle bolts.
 Toggle bolts are perfect for hanging heavy objects on drywall.

-Step 4 -Hanging a Frameless Mirror (Optional)
+Step 4 - Hang a Frameless Mirror (Optional)

 Using a stud finder, determine if there is a stud at your mark spots and then drill a pilot hole on each marked spot.
 Attach long wood screws in the holes and then attach the mirror clips on the wood screws.
 Attach the heavy mirror on the wall with the mirror clips.
-Make sure that the heavy mirror is level before tightening the mirror clips
+Make sure the heavy mirror is level before tightening the mirror clips.